How To Hire a Music Instructor

 Music Instructors Bring Your Business to Life

 The product you offer is music lessons.
 Your music lessons are served up by your instructors.
-Your instructors bring your product to life and create the experience for your customers.
-This experience is arguably more important than music education the child receives.
-More important in regards to how your customers feel about your studio and student retention.
+Your instructors bring your product to life and create an experience for your customers.
+This experience is arguably more important than the music education the child receives.
+More important in regards to how much your students enjoy playing music and how much they love your music teaching business.

 Music Lessons Aren’t a Commodity